int-brain-lab/ONE/docs/one_installation.md

 The internal IBL database is only open to IBL members, please connect to our public database to access our publically available datasets
 ```
-If you are interested in accessing these publicly available datasets,
-please visit this [section](notebooks/public_one) for instructions.

 ## 3. Post setup
 Once you've setup the server you can initialise ONE in the following way and it will automatically connect to the